webxdc/webxdc-scores/README.md

 # webxdc-scores

-An utility library to facilitate the process of creating score-based webxdc games.
+Library to facilitate the process of creating score-based webxdc games.

 ## Usage